Astalaseven/twitter-rss/README.md

 `run.py` will launch a webserver that can be used to create new feeds.
 You can also create them by opening `your_server/user/choosen-user-or-hashtag.xml` or by directly write them down in `user/user.txt` and `htag/htag.txt`.

+## Daemon

+A daemon script is not available to be run on Debian-like system (tested on Ubuntu 13.04) thanks to [PoGo606] [3].

+    sudo mkdir -p /var/log/twitter-rss
+    sudo mkdir -p /var/www/twitter-rss
+    cd /var/www/twitter-rss
+    sudo chmod +x twitter-rss.init.d.debian
+    sudo chmod +x run.py
+    sudo touch /var/log/twitter-rss/twitter-rss.log
+    sudo chmod 640 /var/log/twitter-rss/twitter-rss.log
+    sudo ./twitter-rss.init.d.debian start

+You also need to change the `INSTALL_DIR` variable in `config.py` to be the same as `TWRSS_DIR` variable in `twitter-rss.init.d.debian`.

+If the server doesn't run, try to remove the `--background` option in `twitter-rss.init.d.debian` to debug.

 ## Docker way

 Thanks to [djmaze] [1], it is now possible to run `twitter-rss` using [Docker] [2].